octobercms/docs/user-guide/quickstart/editor/understanding-themes.md

 ---
 # Understanding Themes

-In October CMS, a **theme** is the folder that holds everything your visitors see — pages, layouts, partials, content blocks, and assets like CSS and JavaScript.
+In October CMS, a **theme** is the folder that holds everything your visitors see: pages, layouts, partials, content blocks, and assets like CSS and JavaScript.
 Your site always has one active theme, and switching themes changes the entire look and feel without affecting your content.

 A theme's folder structure looks like this:

 ::: dir
 - themes/
   - my-theme/
-    - **pages/** — individual pages, each with its own URL
+    - **pages/**: individual pages, each with its own URL
-    - **layouts/** — shared page structures (header, footer, common elements)
+    - **layouts/**: shared page structures (header, footer, common elements)
-    - **partials/** — reusable template fragments
+    - **partials/**: reusable template fragments
-    - **content/** — static content blocks that can be edited in the backend
+    - **content/**: static content blocks that can be edited in the backend
-    - **assets/** — CSS, JavaScript, images, and fonts
+    - **assets/**: CSS, JavaScript, images, and fonts
 :::

-You don't need to memorize this — you will learn each piece as we go.
+You don't need to memorize this.
+You will learn each piece as we go.
 For now, let's create a theme.

 ## Navigate to the Theme Settings